Daily Scrum

 10 Rules and Insights of a Daily Scrum Meeting

-Many stakeholders, developers, and managers have such a double question “Why is a Daily Scrum needed and how should it go?”.
-At first look, it’s a simple question, but when you need to explain it in the way of totally understanding of all related team/company members – it’s not so easy to make it absolutely transparent and clear for everybody.
-In this article, I will share my personal top ten insides, secrets, thoughts, and essential/core rules of Daily Standup Scrum meeting, its purposes, conduction, and flow.
-Have a good reading!
+Many stakeholders, developers, and managers often ask, “Why is a Daily Scrum needed, and how should it be conducted?”
+At first glance, it seems like a straightforward question, but explaining it in a way that ensures complete understanding by all team and company members is not so simple.
+In this article, I will share my top ten insights, secrets, and thoughts on the essential rules of conducting a Daily Standup Scrum meeting, its purposes, and its flow.
+Enjoy your reading!

 Consistency Of A Daily Scrum Meeting Is Required

-A project development team should conduct a daily scrum meeting in a previously known and agreed place and time, this location and time of the meeting should be permanent for a team of a particular project.
-The Daily Scrum Meeting is the core of Scrum.
+A project development team should conduct a daily scrum meeting at a location and time that is previously known and agreed upon.
+This location and time should remain consistent for a team working on a particular project.
+The Daily Scrum Meeting is the core of Scrum methodology.

 Wrong Cases

-2) A project development team forgot about a daily meeting and it didn’t take place.
+2) A project development team forgot about the daily meeting, resulting in it not taking place.

-3) Be late for the meeting and make your team wait for you.
+3) Being late for the meeting and causing your team to wait for you.

 Right Cases

-2) An entire project development team was present at a daily meeting and it successfully and on time took place.
+2) The entire project development team was present at the daily meeting, which took place successfully and on time.

-3) Be on time at a daily meeting with your project colleagues
+3) Arrive on time for the daily meeting with your project colleagues.

-Daily Scrum provides transparency and understanding of a project state and involvement of each team member
+The Daily Scrum ensures transparency and fosters an understanding of the project’s status and the involvement of each team member.

 Answer the 3 main questions of Daily Scrum

-Each member of the development team, in turn, must answer the 3 questions below.
-The answers to these questions should be formulated in the affirmative and in the present tense.
-This creates an understanding of all the processes of each participant, socially motivates, and creates excellent networking.
+Each member of the development team should, in turn, answer the following three questions.
+The responses should be formulated positively and in the present tense.
+This approach enhances the understanding of each participant’s processes, socially motivates, and fosters excellent networking opportunities.

-Why should the answers to the questions of Daily Scrum be formulated in the affirmative and in the present tense?
+Why should the responses to the Daily Scrum questions be formulated positively and in the present tense?

 Present Time Speaking – Healthy Brain Tricking